-I came across what appears to be new, and as of today, not a well-documented feature in Dynamics 365 for Sales – native click-to-dial functionality.
+I discovered a new feature in Dynamics 365 for Sales–native click-to-dial functionality.
 Click-to-dial is an oft-requested feature among sales users, more so among the customer service users.
 For this blog, I’m focusing on the seller using Dynamics 365 Sales Enterprise in the Unified Interface.

 If you’ve been using Microsoft Dynamics 365 for Sales or perhaps Dynamics CRM you may remember back in the day there was native click-to-dial functionality but it integrated with Skype.
 Not Skype for Business mind you, but Ye Olde Skype for Windows.
 It wasn’t great.
 Integrating Dynamics 365 with traditional PBX is technical and complex.
 There’s nothing simple about it.
 And now there’s something called the Dynamics 365 Channel Integration Framework for softphone dialing.
 In preview right now, and again it takes some work.